 Jen, sleeping, sensed that Mom entered her room, bent over her, and kissed her cheek.
 Jen loved it when her mother woke her this way.

 “G’morning, Honey,” Mom said “It’s our last launch day and we need to talk.
 Grams might listen to you; she doesn’t listen to me.
 She built this place and doesn’t want to leave, but we have to.
 I need you to convince her.
-You turn sixteen tomorrow and you don’t even know what guys your age look like.
-And you're the only girl your brothers have ever seen.
+You turn sixteen tomorrow and you've never experienced seeing someone your age who makes your heart flutter.
+And of course it's the same for your brothers.
 If Grams and Grandpa don’t come with us, we’re flying to our family and civilization in Antarctica without them.
 You've got to be my partner in this.
 Are you in?
 Can I count on you?”

 “Mom.
 Of course you can.
 I’m in.
 It will be my mission, from almost sixteen onward.”